 How can the concept of transculturality be applied to the work of the Hope Development Initiative, helping women farmers in Uganda?

-The starting point of this research project was the talk of Dr. Agnes Atim Apea, founder and CEO of the Hope Development Initiative (HDI), at the Transcultural Leadership Summit 2017 at Zeppelin University.
-At this Summit on “Learning about Sub-Saharan Africa”, Dr. Apea presented her work with the HDI to the audience.
-Her talk gave spontaneously rise to ideas on how to take her thoughts further within the context of transcultural research.
+The starting point of this research project was a talk by Dr Agnes Atim Apea, founder and CEO of the Hope Development Initiative (HDI), at the Transcultural Leadership Summit 2017 at Zeppelin University.
+At this Summit on “Learning about Sub-Saharan Africa”, Dr Apea presented her work with the HDI.
+Her talk spontaneously gave rise to ideas on how to take her thoughts further within the context of transcultural research.